Date: 19 March 2014. Anchor Light Fix.

 switch.
 The switch will prevent the power from reaching the

-light so that if I am at a dock my anchor light won't come on.
+light so that if I am at a dock my anchor light will not turn on.

-Presuming I shut off the switch that is!
+Presuming I will remember to shut off the switch that is!

 The problem I had was that though power